kjahan/distributed_crawler/README.md

 ## Output

-The worker crawlers scrape the passed url by the producer and parse the city/town along with their area codes.
+The worker crawlers scrape the passed url's passed by the producer and parse the city/town name along with their area codes.
+The workers run in parallel.

 ## Dependencies

-To run the code you need to setup RabbitMQ and install pika, requests and BeautifulSoup Python libraries.
+To run the code you need to setup RabbitMQ and also install pika, requests and BeautifulSoup Python libraries.